Ask a Question

 Riding: No riding.

 You will be met at 3:30 pm on arrival at Bergerac airport or train station and transferred c.
-50 minutes to your first night's accommodation - a lovely converted water mill with a swimming pool.
+50 minutes to your first night's accommodation in the lovely Lot Valley.
+Spend some time relaxing in a cosy countryside B&B with a pool, located near the village of Mauroux.
+Enjoy dinner on-site with your host; an opportunity to find out more about the week's tour and to ask questions before you set off

 Day 2